Tifelabs/crypto/README.md

 # Crypto Price Checker

 ## Description
-A simple web application to check the price of a cryptocurrency using the CoinGecko API.
+Hi !
+This is a web application to check the price of a cryptocurrency using the CoinGecko API.

 ## Setup
 1. Clone the repository.